microsoft/botframework-solutions/docs/howto/assistant/csharp/ettovamigration.md

 - Typescript generator
 - `Microsoft.Bot.Builder.Solutions` NuGet package to enable easy updating of the template core after a project is created
 - Works out-of-box with Skills, enabling you to use re-usable conversational capabilities or hand off specific tasks to child Bots within your organization
-- Adaptive Cards that greet new and returning users
+- [Adaptive Cards](https://adaptivecards.io/) that greet new and returning users
 - Native conversational telemetry and Power BI analytics via the Bot Builder SDK
 - ARM based automated Azure deployment, including all dependent services

 If you have an existing bot based off of the Enterprise Template, we recommend creating a new project from the Virtual Assistant Template and bring your dialogs across to get started quickly.

-## Key Changes
+## Key changes to the template

 ### ASP.NET MVC Pattern